mongshilymom/YeyakBot/replit.md

 - **Site Verification**: Placeholder meta tags for Google Search Console and Naver verification

 ## CDN and Hosting
-- **Static Hosting**: Designed for deployment on static hosting platforms
+- **Static Hosting**: Designed for deployment on static hosting platforms with optional backend integration
 - **Domain Configuration**: Configured for yeyakbot.com domain with proper canonical URLs
+- **Cloudflare Integration**: Priority redirect rules for optimal routing and caching
 - **Performance**: Optimized for CDN delivery with minimal external dependencies